ctchou/xed_utils/README.md

 ../xed_utils/xed_opcode_map.py test.db test.html
 ```
 The script `xed_opcode_map.py` needs the JSON file `sdm_urls.json` in the same directory.
-For how to change the location of that JSON file, run `xed_opcode_map.py -h` to see the option.
+For how to change the location of that file, run `xed_opcode_map.py -h` to see the option.

 The file `sdm_urls.json` contains a mapping from x86 instruction mnemonics to
 URLs of x86 instruction reference pages at: